Invoice Factoring: Your Path to Smart Business Financing

 The factoring company will then go about collecting the money owed on the invoices.
 They will adhere to all previously arranged payment schedules, nothing changes in this regard.
 If it is necessary, they may continue to write the invoice holder or even call, if they have been late on their payments.
-After the Factor receive all monies (or as they come in) they will return them to the company they originally purchased the invoices from, minus the money already paid for the invoices and fees.
+After the Factor receives all monies (or as they come in) they will return them to the company they originally purchased the invoices from, minus the money already paid for the invoices and fees.
 The amount of money a Factor charges will differ.
 Their experience, standing in industry and the terms of the agreement will all influence the amount of money they charge.

-Invoice factoring is an excellent small-business financing option.
-It allows companies to raise capital extremely fast, within seven days, providing them with the monies they need to successfully run their business.
+Invoice factoring is an excellent small business financing option.
+It allows companies to raise capital extremely fast, sometimes within 24 hours, providing them with the cash they need to successfully run their business.
 In today’s tough economic times, it is harder then ever for companies to generate capital.
-Many businesses are seeing their cash stores dried up and have no way to replenish them: invoice financing is one-way for them to do that.
+Many businesses are seeing their cash stores dried up and invoice factoring is a great way for them to replenish their working capital.